jyyyeung/jyyyeung.github.io/docs/notes/2024-01-16-sending_Linux_Logs_to_Graylog.md

 ## Beats
 To receive input from Graylog Sidecar, I need Beats to read from the Beats collector.
-1. Update Graylog docker compose yaml file to open port for Beats
+1. Update Graylog docker compose YAML file to open port for Beats
 2. Install beats
 	1. It turns out that there are different "beats" (applications) for different log types https://www.elastic.co/guide/en/beats/libbeat/current/beats-reference.html